Artifacts and Schemas

 How The Pieces Fit

-The framework flow in this repo is:
+The current implementation flow in this repo is:

 The starter guidance surface also includes .veritas/GOVERNANCE.md, which is a committed governance artifact rather than a disposable generated output.